robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="updatetransactionfiledata"></a>
 # **UpdateTransactionFileData**
-> UpdateTransactionFileDataResponse UpdateTransactionFileData (int? transactionFileDataId, string transactionFileDataFileName, string transactionFileDataContentType, string transactionFileDataFileDataAsBase64String)
+> UpdateTransactionFileDataResponse UpdateTransactionFileData (UpdateTransactionFileDataRequest body)

 Update transaction file data for an invoice, receipt, or fuel release.